| Title: | Feature Extraction and Statistics for Time Series |

 The function first determines the trend component using a moving

-, a symmetric window with
+average (if filter is NULL, a symmetric window with

 equal weights is used), and removes it from the time series.
 Then,